Varying Newton constant, entropy and the black hole evaporation law: Introduction

 \section{Introduction}

 We consider Einstein equations where $G^{\mu\nu}=R^{\mu\nu}-\frac{1}{2}g^{\mu\nu}R$ ,$\mu,\nu=0,1,2,3$ and $R^{\mu\nu}$ is the Ricci tensor(we use the conventions of \cite{AMT}).
 The form of the energy-momentum tensor $\tilde{T}^{\mu\nu}$ comes from a phenomenological description of fields and matter (we call them fluids).
 Then, the equations of motion for the fluids can be derived \cite{eckart}\cite{landau} from the covariant conservation law of the energy-momentum.
-In fact, in a wider perspective, the covariant conservation law for $\tilde{T}^{\mu\nu}$ can be applied for a description of fluid dynamics of systems (e.g.,quark-gluon plasma \cite{son})in a flat space with a geometry of a submanifold embedded in the Minkowski space-time .

 The standard Einstein equations can be expressed in the form (velocity of light $c=1$)